thunlp/LLaVA-UHD/README.md

 -[2024/07/01] 📢[LLaVA-UHD](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/11080.pdf) is accepted by ECCV2024.

 ## Overview
-**LLaVA-UHD v2**, an advanced MLLM centered around a Hierarchical window transformer that enables capturing diverse visual granularity by constructing and integrating a high resolution feature pyramid.
+**LLaVA-UHD v2**, an MLLM with advanced perception abilities by introducing a well-designed vision-language projector, the Hierarchical window (Hiwin) transformer.
+Hiwin transformer enhances MLLM's ability to capture diverse multi-modal visual granularities, by incorporating our constructed high-resolution semantic pyramid.
 Notably, our model built on **LLaVA-UHD**, brings an average boost of 3.7% across 14 benchmarks compared with the baseline method, 9.3% on DocVQA for instance.
 Visit our 📃 [paper](https://arxiv.org/pdf/2412.13871) here!